 Family Eats

+“Why do they call it coffee cake?” asked 5-year-old Nicole.
 My reply was simply, “Because it is cake that is eaten with coffee.”

-Whether it’s the Butterkuchen, a yeasted German-style coffee cake with cinnamon sugar topping, the Swedish Flop Coffee Cake covered with a crunchy streusel that is split and filled with butter cream, or the delicious sweet Danish pastry that is a specialty of Scandinavian countries, it is not only the cake itself, but the ceremony that accompanies enjoying it that is so compelling to so many of us.
-There is something truly enjoyable about the simplicity of stopping the day, sitting down together with friends or family, and enjoying a cup of coffee accompanied by a cake.
-The Germans have even given it a name – kaffeeklatsch: the tradition of enjoying Kaffee – coffee – and Klatsch – gossip.
+Whether it’s the Butterkuchen, a yeasted German-style coffee cake with cinnamon sugar topping, the Swedish Flop Coffee Cake covered with a crunchy streusel that is split and filled with butter cream, or the delicious sweet Danish Pastry that is a specialty of Scandinavian countries, it is not only the cake itself, but the ceremony that accompanies enjoying it that is so compelling to so many of us.

 “I’m calling it water cake,” she declared, as she sat with a glass of water in front of her.

+Then her sister got into the coffeecake renaming game.
 “I’m eating milk cake,” said Addie.

 “Looks like Daddy is having wine cake,” added Grayson.

-Last evening it was water cake for me, this morning, as I write this, it is undoubtedly coffee.
+Last evening it was water cake for me; this morning, as I write this, it is undoubtedly coffee.

 Enjoy a bit of coffee cake, with your friends and your family.
 You never know what you may find out!